 However, the debate over which is more influential was ultimately put to rest when Yuga Labs acquired the intellectual property rights of both CryptoPunks and Meebits from Larva Labs.
 CryptoPunks still maintain their OG status and historical relevance, but as of today the king of NFTs are undoubtedly the Apes.

-To understand the success and gain a deeper insight into the Bored Apes universe, let’s dive into the on-chain data on Nansen to assess if the collection is truly the success that it appears to be.
+To understand the success and gain a deeper insight into the Bored Apes universe, let’s dive into the NFT analytics on Nansen to assess if the collection is truly the success that it appears to be.

 Here’s a high level overview of the collection :